Prunus padus: Ecology

 The flowers are hermaphroditic and pollinated by bees and flies.
 The fruit is readily eaten by birds, which do not perceive astringency as unpleasant.

-In Eurasia, the bird-cherry ermine moth (Yponomeuta evonymella) uses bird-cherry as its host plant, and the larvae can eat single trees leafless.
+In Eurasia, the bird-cherry ermine moth (Yponomeuta evonymella) uses bird cherry as its host plant, and the larvae can eat single trees leafless.

-In North America the tree is often attacked by the black knot fungus.

 Poison

-The glycosides prulaurasin and amygdalin, which can be poisonous to some mammals, are present in some parts of P. padus, including the leaves, stems and fruits.
+The glycosides prulaurasin and amygdalin, which can be poisonous to some mammals, are present in some parts of P. padus, including the leaves, stems and fruit.

-Uses
+Cultivation and uses

 The fruit of this tree is seldom used in western Europe, but, long ago, may possibly have been used as a food far to the east.